Possession Of Cocaine Defense Attorney

 Understanding The Laws On Cocaine Possession

-In Texas it is a felony offense to knowingly possess any quantity of cocaine, no matter how small the amount.
-The laws governing cocaine possession are contained in Chapter 481 of the Texas Health & Safety Code.
-Within that Code is the Texas Controlled Substances Act.
-There we find listed "controlled substances" which are categorized into various Penalty Groups.
+In Texas, it is a felony offense to knowingly possess any quantity of cocaine, no matter how small the amount.
+The laws governing cocaine possession are contained in Chapter 481 of the Texas Health and Safety Code.
+Within that code is the Texas Controlled Substances Act.
+There we find listed “controlled substances” that are categorized into various Penalty Groups.
 The illegal possession of one of these controlled substances is a criminal offense.
-The type and amount of the substance determines the level of the offense.
+The type and amount of the substance determine the level of the offense.

 The potential penalties for cocaine possession are determined in large part by the amount of the substance alleged to have been possessed.
 The following is a breakdown of the various ranges of punishment for possession of cocaine offenses:

 |Less than 1 gram

 |180 days to 2 years in state jail

 |5 to 99 years or life in state prison